Appalachian English: Linguistic boundaries of Appalachian English

 The systematic study of linguistic boundaries in the United States has advanced, succeeding its inception in 1949.
 The systematic study of linguistic boundaries in the United States was established by Hans Kurath.
 Hans Kurath was an American linguist who is acknowledged for his role as chief editor of the Linguistic Atlas of New England.
 The Linguistic Atlas of New England was the earliest, complete linguistic atlas of a broad region.
 Furthermore, many of Hans Kurath's initial ideas about linguistic boundaries are under discussion in the modern-day.
 Appalachian English is one of the linguistic boundaries constructed by Hans Kurath.
-The origins of Appalachian English can be traced back to Scottish-Irish ancestors, and include unique grammatical and lexical differences Appalachian English can be found in the following states: West Virginia; Eastern Kentucky; North Carolina; Northwestern Georgia; Northern South Carolina; western Virginia; Alabama; and Tennessee.
+The origins of Appalachian English can be traced back to Scottish-Irish ancestors, and include unique grammatical and lexical differences.
+Appalachian English can be found in the following states: Ohio; West Virginia; Kentucky; North Carolina; Northern Georgia; Northern South Carolina; western Virginia; Alabama; and Tennessee.
 Notwithstanding, when it comes to determining its specific boundaries, some linguists believe that the boundaries should be fuzzy lines.
 These fuzzy lines should provide rough ideas of boundaries, rather than hard lines, because there is a lot of dialectic variety within these small areas that is often difficult to differentiate.
 The reality is a range of dialectic variants are commonplace in the Appalachian area of the country.
 Categorizing all of these different variants under one umbrella may actually further complicate the process of studying the variants of Appalachian speech.
 Appalachian English is thought to be the oldest form of English to date-including the Shakespearean dialect-which can be a factor contributing to the myth of the dialect being outdated.